jenseng/remix-incremental-migration-demos/packages/incremental-black-box-to-remix-upgrade-path-via-iframe/README.md

 - This approach is well suited for migrating nested components/layouts in a flexible manner.
   - If you don't need this flexibility (i.e. you're going to migrate complete pages at a time), or if you are unable to embed your old site in an iframe (e.g. due to your IdP/SSO flow or other Reasons™), consider the [proxying approach](../incremental-black-box-to-remix-upgrade-path-via-proxy/) instead.
 Note that you can do both approaches at the same time if you like 🥳

-## About This App

-This particular example is pre-wired to work with a [modified Canvas LMS setup](https://github.com/jenseng/canvas-lms/commits/remix-incremental-iframe-migration-demo).
-The app layout has been reimplemented in Remix and removed from Canvas.
-Additionally, the root index route can toggle between a new and an iframed view, and a new nested course route has been created.
-All other routes will load the corresponding pages from the old app using an iframe.
-Canvas has also been modified to emit `postMessage` events to let Remix know when a page is loaded or a navigation happens.

 ## General Process

 The process is generally the same no matter what type of app you're migrating: